Top CV Examples

 Bulb image

-A template is a tool — a preformatted document created by a professional designer — that will save you time.
+Our CV templates are preformatted documents created by professional designers.
 They’re ready to use, so you don’t have to worry about formatting your CV to ensure it looks professional and eye-catching.

-LiveCareer offers free CV templates in various styles, including modern, traditional and professional.
+LiveCareer also offers free CV templates in various styles, including modern, traditional and professional.

-From here, design is immediate and your sections are all organized; you just have to write your CV.
+From here, the design is immediate, and your sections are all organized.
+You just have to write your CV.

 Bulb image

-For the full-service experience, use a CV Builder.
-It’s free to use and features 25+ professionally designed CV templates, and you can switch designs in a single click!
+For a full-service experience, use a CV Builder.
+It features 25+ professionally designed CV templates; you can switch designs with a single click!

-Using a builder is better than using CV templates alone because it also suggests phrases customized to the role for which you’re applying!
+Our builder suggests phrases customized to the role for which you’re applying!

 Frequently Asked Questions